citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 It required quite a bit of work to get the cores in sync while not ruining performance.
 Developer [B3n30](https://github.com/B3n30) researched the scheduler and stepped up to implement what we call "Core timing 2.0".
 He added a timer for each core, and basically rewrote how our timing worked, thus creating a more accurate scheduler.
 After this change, not only was a big step done towards compatibility with New 3DS games, but it also fixed all the games that were broken with the priority boost hack removed, for instance, [Game].

-While Core timing 2.0 inproved timing accuracy, it also came with performance hits, such as the infamous stutter when entering battles in Pokemon games.
+While Core timing 2.0 improved timing accuracy, it also came with performance hits, such as the infamous stutter when entering battles in Pokemon games.
 One reason for such regressions was that, since there are more cores to take care of, cache invalidation would happen more often and  on more cores.
 [MerryMage](https://github.com/MerryMage), author of [dynarmic](https://github.com/MerryMage/dynarmic), the ARM JIT we are using, fixed the Pokemon stutters by reducing overhead of such invalidations.
 However, some other games still had problems.
-[B3n30](https://github.com/B3n30) found that this was due to the JIT executing smaller slices, and he is now working to strike a proper balance between accuracy and performance.
+[B3n30](https://github.com/B3n30) noticed that this was due to the JIT executing smaller slices, and he's now working to strike a proper balance between accuracy and performance.
 Some of his changes are already in Canary, so be sure to check them out!

 ### core: Add support for N3DS memory mappings ([#5103](https://github.com/citra-emu/citra/pull/5103)) by [FearlessTobi](https://github.com/FearlessTobi)